Conference dates: 30 October–2 November 2024

 Repair and Mending 2

-• Marium Durrani (Independent researcher) A Felt(-Ed) Repair: Unveiling The ‘M’ Of Mending
+• Marium Durrani, A Felt(-ed) Repair: Unveiling the ‘M’ of Mending

 Fashion and Sustainability

-• Maria Nisu (Estonian Academy of Arts), DIY Sneakers
+• Maria Rojko Nisu (Estonian Academy of Arts), DIY Sneakers

-• Key Külaots (Estonian Fashion Festival), Supporting Sustainability in the Fashion Industry: Models and Initiatives
+• Maria Kristiin Peterson (Estonian Fashion Festival), Supporting Sustainability in the Fashion Industry: Models and Initiatives

 Degrowth